 Diet change is always hard at first.
 Who knows, maybe in a month it will be second nature and I won’t miss a thing.
 I’ll be sure to let you know!

-Limiting carbs is a great solution to managing Type 1 Diabetes.
-I am living proof that you can improve diabetic blood sugar with the Keto diet!
+Bottom line: keto and diabetes get along great because limiting carbs will always lower blood sugar.
+As you can see, I am living proof that you can improve diabetic blood sugar with the Keto diet!
 With three weeks under my belt I’ve seen lower, more stable blood sugar; lower insulin dosage; and less severe lows.
 Nothing but good news here!